BRshreya29/RFID-based-medical-equipment-tracking-system-with-location-monitoring/README.md

 The data from both circuits is sent to the same Google Sheet via Wi-Fi and displayed with a map link for live tracking.

+### Code Files

+- **Device.ino**: This code is to be uploaded onto the ESP32.
+It is responsible for reading the GPS data from the NEO-6M GPS module and sending it along with the RFID tag data to a Google Sheet.
+This device is attached to the medical equipment for tracking purposes.

+- **RFID.ino**: This code is to be uploaded onto the ESP8266.
+It reads the RFID tags scanned by the RFID-RC522 module and sends the RFID tag ID along with the GPS data (from the ESP32) to the Google Sheet.

+- **Write_to_rfid_tag.ino**: This code is also to be uploaded onto the ESP8266.
+It is used for writing data to RFID tags.
+This code is helpful when you want to program or write specific information to RFID tags.

 ### Google Sheet Link
 [Google Sheet - RFID Location Tracking](https://docs.google.com/spreadsheets/d/1G8bnSog_9L24DeqO9bnbIN_9HJ3Avwo1S7GBQ2KLZVw/edit?usp=sharing)